IIf we are growing we are always going to be outside our comfort zone. —John Maxwell

 BE A LOVER OF LEARNING

 To me, one of the most attractive traits in someone is their confidence.
 The world is already full of insecure people so to find people who are comfortable in their skin is really refreshing to me.
-They’re fun to be around, you learn so much and you’ll find that you want to get better as a person because of them.
+They’re fun to be around, you learn so much and you’ll find that you want to be a better person because of them.

 Tell me, in what ways are you learning how to become a more interesting person?

-If you’ve been feeling insecure or want to make new friends, but are having a hard time, I hope this post helps you today.
+If you’ve been feeling insecure or want to make new friends, but are having a hard time, I hope this article helps you.
 It’s my hope that with these tips, you can hold conversations with others while leaving a lasting impression of who you are as a person.

 Let me know if you’ve used any of these tips and how your interactions went!
-I’ll be taking my own advice to heart since I’ve got several events coming up in the next few weeks!
-I’ll let you know how it goes!
+I’ll be taking my own advice to heart!